stupitperzon/stupitperzon.github.io/content/post/gofetch.md

 > Sets are indexed by page frames
 > Each set contains cache lines
 > Cache lines are weaved in all cache levels
-> They're 64 bytes each
+> They're 64 bytes each for Firestorm
+> L1 < L2 < DRAM in terms of size
+> L1 > L2 > DRAM in terms of cost to make and speed
+> L1, L2, DRAM is volatile memory
+> They go away after restarts
 ```

 ## When is DMP triggered